 How secretive?
-The entrance is through a phone booth at the divey Crif Dogs restaurant.
+The entrance is through a phone booth at the divey restaurant Crif Dogs.

-An unpretentious but chic Long Island City bar, Dutch Kills is known for its seasonal cocktails and metal straws.
+An unpretentious but chic Long Island City bar, Dutch Kills is known for its seasonal cocktails and hand-cut ice.

 How secretive?
 There is a neon-lit sign that says “Bar” outside a rundown-looking former engineering services building.